Soft8Soft/detect-gpu-js/README.md

 ## Support

-Requires JavaScript modules feature to be supported in the browser, e.g. works on Chrome 61+, Firefox 60+, Safari 11+ (most versions dated back to 2017).
+Requires JavaScript modules to be supported, e.g. works on Chrome 61+, Firefox 60+, Safari 11+ (most versions dated back to 2017).

 ## Changelog